430 Space Shuttle

-The host of the programme was Cheung Kwok Keung aka "KK", with various supporting actress, as well as the "silver" monster Coco and the robot that hung on it, called Lobo.
-When the programme was broadcasting, many families in Hong Kong were still watching a black-and-white TV and thought Coco was a gold monster.
+The host of the programme was Cheung Kwok Keung aka "KK", with various supporting actresses, as well as the "silver" monster Coco and the robot that hung on it, called Lobo.
+When the programme was airing, many families in Hong Kong still had black-and-white televisions and mistakenly believed Coco was a gold monster.
 Some children got disappointed when they saw the "ugly" silver body on colour TV.

 430 Space Shuttle was replaced in the early 1990s by Flash Fax, another educational children's show.

 Among the show's former hosts are famous Hong Kong actors Stephen Chow and Tony Leung.

 Cartoons

 During 430 Space Shuttle, about 20 minutes were used to showcase a cartoon.
 These cartoons were adapted into Cantonese, and usually from Japanese animation.
 The first cartoon that aired during this time was Doraemon.